Navigate My Site:

 and will be for another 50 years!

-I know of a lady in New Jersey that bought a brand NEW Viking a little over a year ago for FIVE THOUSAND DOLLARS.
-It is now broken and is going to cost her ONE THOUSAND DOLLARS to fix it!
-She is SO MAD that she's looking for a 50-year old CHAMBERS to replace the stupid thing.
+I know of a lady in New Jersey that bought a brand NEW Viking a some time ago for FIVE THOUSAND DOLLARS.
+It BROKE with A YEAR, and the repair estimate to fix it was ONE THOUSAND DOLLARS!
+She was SO MAD that she went out looking for a 50-year old CHAMBERS to replace the stupid thing.
 "At least I'll know I can get parts for it!", she said.

 5. YOUR CHAMBERS IS AN INVESTMENT.
 Lastly, consider your CHAMBERS an investment - not only do you SAVE money at the outset (even semi-decent stoves today run about what it would cost you to repair a CHAMBERS with typical problems for it's age), it will SAVE YOU MONEY for the rest of your life.